 - Make sure you first register on the online portal of uni-assist.
 Here you can submit an application or, if necessary, more than one.

 - Download all important documents and fill them out.
-After completion, print out the forms and all of the applications desired, affix your personal signature, and send them by post to uni-assist (if possible, all of the forms together in one envelope).
+After completion, print out the forms, affix your personal signature, and send them by post to uni-assist (all certified hard copies together in one envelope).

 - Please transfer the official processing fees to uni-assist in good time, as inspection of your documents can only be undertaken after the fees have been paid.

-Your documents and the fees must be received by uni-assist no later than 14 days before the application deadline.
+Your documents as certified hard copies and the fees must be received by uni-assist no later than 14 days before the application deadline.

 Studying a Master degree programme at the faculty of Agricultural Sciences, Nutritional Sciences and Home Economics and Environmental Management requires a Bachelor degree with a three-year duration of the study program (180 Credits) or a comparable degree.